mingruimingrui/Convolution-neural-networks-made-easy-with-keras/README.md

 <p align="center"><img src="/imgs/filtering-math.JPG", width="720"></p>
 <p align="center">Fig 1.2 mathematics of filtering</p>

 A CNN would then take a small 3x3 pixel chunk from the original image and transform it into a single figure in a process called filtering.
 This is achieved by multiplying a number to each of the pixel of the original image and summing it up.
 A simplified example of how the math is done is as described in the picture above.
 NOW STOP RIGHT HERE!
 Make sure you understand the mathematics of how to conduct filtering.
 Re-read the contents if you need to.
-We will talk about how filters are made later on.
+As for how we arrive at this filter and why it is of the size 3x3, we will explain later in this article.

 Since we are dealing with an image of depth 3 (number of colors), we need to imagine a 3x3x3 sized mini image being multiplied and summed up with another 3x3x3 filter.
 Then by adding another constant term, we will receive a single number result from this transformation.